foreverphoenix/the-phoenix-flavour/content/skyrim-se/sme/introduction.md

 The list was made for Skyrim SE 1.6.x, though the Anniversary Edition DLC is not required.

+Support is available on the [Aetherius Modding](https://discord.gg/xRrHRsb5e9) Discord server.

 ## Features

 Check the complete mod list and load order on [Load Order Library](https://loadorderlibrary.com/lists/skyrim-modding-essentials).